-The estimated take number is derived by the number of months (12.07 months in this case) multiplied by each take factor for each species (Table 8; Circumstance A,B and C).

-Thus, during this reporting period take of BSS is estimated to have been 1,878 and take of ABS is estimated to have been 390, using the prescribed methodology.
+The estimated take number is derived by the number of months (8.60 months in this case) multiplied by each take factor for each species (Table 8; Circumstance A,B and C).
+Thus, during this reporting period take of BSS is estimated to have been 967 and take of ABS is estimated to have been 193, using the prescribed methodology.
 We assume that the negative effects were likely behavioral.
-These amounts of take are added to the previously reported cumulative take amounts, resulting in new cumulative take amounts of 2,433 for BSS and 482 for ABS.
-For comparison, the authorized total cumulative take estimates for BSS and ABS during the 20-year permit term are 20,200 and 4,260, respectively.
-This represents 12.0% for BSS and 11.3% for ABS of the authorized total.
+These take amounts are added to the previously reported cumulative totals from each year since FY 2019, resulting in updated cumulative take amounts of 3,400 for BSS and 675 for ABS.
+For comparison, the authorized total cumulative take estimates over the 20-year permit term are 20,200 for BSS and 4,260 for ABS.
+This corresponds to 16.8% of the authorized total for BSS and 15.8% for ABS, covering the first six years of the 20-year period.
+Annual take estimates from FY 2019 through FY 2024 are presented in Figure 9.